-Wondering about the cost of buying a house?
+Wondering about the cost of buying a home?

 From solicitors to deposits, there’s a lot to get your head around – and budget for.

-First things first, here’s a quick breakdown of some of the fees you should expect to pay when buying a house:
+Here’s a breakdown of some of the costs of buying a home you should expect to pay: